Challenge. Opportunity. Choice. Excellence. The Future.

 Robotics is the intelligent connection of perception to action.
 The School of Computing and the Department of Mechanical Engineering are pleased to jointly offer the second graduate program in robotics in the US, with a curriculum that imparts fundamental knowledge about robotics and specific courses in perception, cognition, and action.
 Reflecting robotics’ interdisciplinary nature, the Robotics Track faculty and the curriculum show equal involvement from the School of Computing and the Department of Mechanical Engineering.
 A varied research program addresses diverse topics such as intelligent agents, hybrid mobile robots, humanoid robots, haptic interfaces, and personal assistive devices.

 Students in this division study a wide array of topics, from integrating computer aided design and manufacturing tools to crafting machines that help people work more safely and efficiently.
 The Center for Engineering Design is a world renowned organization which is extremely active in the area of applied robotics and micro-electrical-mechanical systems.

 Students in Solid Mechanics study the behavior of solid materials and objects such as beams, shafts, columns, and structures.
 They research how these objects break, shatter, fracture, bend, and splatter.
 Then they learn how to make these objects fail-resistant and how to develop new materials for use by society.

 Thermal Fluids & Energy Systems

-The TFES Division has active, well funded programs in the areas of bioheat transfer, combustion, wind turbine design, air-born pollutant transport, acoustics, rocket propulsion, gas turbine heat transfer, and the physics and modeling of turbulence.
-The Department also has strong research in sustainable energy.
-We also have connections to the Center for Sustainability Research, which stimulates multidisciplinary research across campus.
+The TFES Division has active, well-funded programs in the areas of environmental fluid dynamics, mico/nano-scale heat transfer, bioheat transfer, wind turbine design, air-born pollutant transport, acoustics, rocket propulsion, and the physics and modeling of turbulence.
+The Department also has strong research in sustainable energy application.
+We also have close connections to the Global Change and Sustainability Center (GCSC), which stimulates multidisciplinary research across campus.